michlam/Genshin-Impact-Loadout-Simulator/README.md

 - Users can create, login to, and logout of their accounts
 - Users can add a character to their account
 - Users can create teams with up to four characters
-- Userss can create up to eight teams
+- Users can create up to eight teams

 ### Technologies Used
 - MySQL database setup for user accounts, characters, and teams